bernardo-sb/sword-health-mle-challange/docs/Index.md

 ### Serving Documentation

-To serve the documentation, run:
+To serve the documentation on local host, run:

 ```bash
 mkdocs serve